Libofshë

 Libofshë is a village and a former municipality in the Fier County, southwestern Albania.
 At the 2015 local government reform it became a subdivision of the municipality Fier.
 The population at the 2011 census was 6,149.

+Culture

+The village is home to about 15 churches, the oldest being the Orthodox Church of Saint George, built in 1776.
+Bosniaks from settlements in Shijak and Durrës in 1924 went and settled in the village of Libofshë where they have mostly become linguistically integrated.